twonoise/jasmine-sa/README.md

 There are **texels**.<br>
 And we have full openGL'ed GPU-driven antialiasing (MSAA). <br>
 But, yes, there is a "bug" for Intel GPU (or driver?) which blocks both **MSAA** and **Alpha** (**transparency**) at same time [5] [5a]. <br>
-P.S. _Added_: AMD GPU was tested.
+P.S. _Added_: AMD integrated GPU was tested.
 It (or driver?) also have this "bug".
+So, currently, both mainstream _integrated_ GPUs are affected.

 TESTING